martdegraaf/martdegraaf.github.io/src/blog/content/posts/clean-up-appplication-insights/index.md

 ## Health checks

 A special mention is for health checks, do you need the full trace and dependency tree for every health check call?
 Make sure to exclude those unwanted requests and dependencies.
-Only when the check fails or a 200 ok result is necessary to keep.
+You might only consider keeping health check logging when the health check fails and only the health check result.

 ## Dashboard